ThunderNetworkRaD/.github/tsconfig.json.md

     // "moduleDetection": "auto",                        /* Control what method is used to detect module-format JS files. */

     /* Modules */
-    "module": "CommonJS",                                /* Specify what module code is generated. */ "rootDir": "./src/",                                  /* Specify the root folder within your source files. */ "moduleResolution": "node",                       /* Specify how TypeScript looks up a file from a given module specifier. */
+    "module": "ESNext",                                /* Specify what module code is generated. */ "rootDir": "",                                  /* Specify the root folder within your source files. */ "moduleResolution": "node",                       /* Specify how TypeScript looks up a file from a given module specifier. */
     // "baseUrl": "./",                                  /* Specify the base directory to resolve non-relative module names. */
     // "paths": {},                                      /* Specify a set of entries that re-map imports to additional lookup locations. */